 Australia is the driest continent on the planet, and I can’t believe how relaxed Australians are about our water usage.

 Each day I see water being wasted as though it’s the cheapest most plentiful resource available, yet this couldn’t be further from the truth.
-99% of the worlds water is salty or located in ice caps and glaciers.
+99% of the world’s water is salty or located in ice caps and glaciers.
 This means 1% is available for human consumption.

 A leaking tap that drips twice every minute will waste 260 litres of water per year.
 If this was bottled water the cost would be around $900 worth of beautiful clean drinking water, and it wasn’t long ago that we would have thought it mad that someone would sell our drinking water back to us at an inflated rate.

 If every second household in Australia had a leaking tap then as a nation, we are wasting 1.1 billion litres of water every year just on leaking taps.
-This wasted water does not include our complete abstract use of clean drinking water in other parts of our life, like showering and flushing the toilet.
+This wasted water does not include our complete abstract use of clean drinking water in other parts of our lives, like showering and flushing the toilet.

 If your house has a leaking tap or toilet how much is it really worth to us as a nation, or even a species in time to come?

-Your plumber should be able to inform you when a service no longer is an option and the tap needs to be replaced.
+Your local plumber should be able to inform you when a service no longer is an option and the tap needs to be replaced.

-When looking for a replacement tap, go for quality.
+When looking for a replacement tap, go for the quality.
 Some manufacturers will offer up to 10 year warranties on a good quality tap or mixer so you can be reassured you won’t need to replace it again for a long time.